Yasmineral/makers-journey/week2/Overview.md

 * Air on the side of keeping error messages for truly unexpected and undesired behaviour, e.g - landing or taking off twice is unexpected so raise an error then.
 * Consider changing the error clauses to return a boolean value.
 * Don't use errors and rescues to control flow in a program - bad design.
+* It's useful to set up your error messages in the following format: 1.
+What the error is / what you can’t do 2. what the problem is 3. advice to the user for how to fix it